volantebjb/azure-openai-censorsafe/README.md

 ## Key Features

 ### Image Analysis
-- Image analysis code is included in the notebook (`image_analysis.ipynb`).
+- Image analysis code is included in the notebook (`image.ipynb`).
 It demonstrates how to analyze an image for content safety.

 ### Text Analysis
-- Text analysis code is included in the notebook (`text_analysis.ipynb`).
+- Text analysis code is included in the notebook (`text.ipynb`).
 It demonstrates how to analyze text for content safety.

 CensorSafe provides a hands-on experience with Responsible AI principles, helping developers create applications that prioritize user safety and maintain a positive user experience.